 - If you place page numbers at the top of the page, you must hide them on chapter or section openers where a heading or title is at the top of the page.

-Note: Longer reports often use the page-numbering style known as folio-by-chapter or double-enumeration (for example, pages in Chapter 2 would be numbered 2-1, 2-2, 2-3, and so on).
+Note: Longer techdocs often use the page-numbering style known as folio-by-chapter or double-enumeration (for example, pages in Chapter 2 would be numbered 2-1, 2-2, 2-3, and so on).
 Similarly, tables and figures would use this numbering style.
 This style eases the process of adding and deleting pages.

 I would appreciate your thoughts, reactions, criticism regarding this chapter: your response—David McMurrey.